 If you are able to have this face-to-face conversation with your nanny, please send a summary email to memorialize the conversation about what was discussed afterwards.

-If it’s not possible to have this conversation with your nanny in person, I recommend sending a well-thought-out email that sticks to the facts and leaves emotions out of the conversation.
+If it’s not possible to have this conversation with your nanny in person, we recommend sending a well-thought-out email that sticks to the facts and leaves emotions out of the conversation.

 Tip #6: Give your nanny feedback

-I mentioned this briefly in my last tip but I’m saying it again here, and I will go a step further and say invite your nanny to also share feedback about their experiences working with your family.
+As mentioned briefly in the last tip, feedback matters here, and we’ll go a step further and say invite your nanny to also share feedback about their experiences working with your family.

 Having this exit interview of sorts with your nanny will allow both sides to share and receive feedback in order to improve situations moving forward, depending on what the exact circumstances are.